ISL: FC Pune City set to wind up operations; New franchise likely from Hyderabad | Goal.com

 The team management has paid a part of the arrears to the rest of the players on Sunday and have promised to pay the rest by July 15 in two more installments.

 But with the coffers drying up, the team management has decided to wind down the operations and sell the club to a potential investor.
-The players have been informed by the management that the new owners will be announced soon.
+The players have been informed by the management that the new owners will be announced in the next three weeks.
+A few Pune City players have also been told that the club has lined up backup buyers in case the talks fail.

 Pune City CEO Gaurav Modwel confirmed the development when Goal contacted him.
 "We are in discussions with multiple investors with different possibilities.
 We will take a final decision once we conclude the process," he said.